American Community Survey (ACS)

 In previous years (through the 2013) there was a 3-Year Estimates but that was dropped in the 2012-2014 ACS and all subsequent years.

 Prior to 2010 the US Census Bureau (USCB) released a data file called Summary File 3 (SF3) or “Long Form”.
 That is no longer the case, instead they release the American Community Survey.
 The ACS is a continually running survey, released annually.
 But, in order to collect enough data so as to model meaningful and valid statistics about small locations the USCB has agglomerated data from multiple years into a single set of results.
-Thus the ACS 2016 is really all of the surveys the USCB collected from January 1st 2012 through December 31st 2016 merged into a single set of results.
+We use the shorthand of calling the ACS by the last year included instead of the 5 year span.
+Thus the ACS 2021 is really all of the surveys the USCB collected from January 1st 2017 through December 31st 2021 merged into a single set of results.

 Advantages of each year of the ACS.